S3-working-group/s3-practical-guide/s3-practical-guide.md

 **Accountability**: Respond when something is needed, do what you agreed to and take ownership for the course of the organization.
 **Agreement**: An agreed upon guideline, process or protocol designed to guide the flow of value.
 **Alignment**: The process of bringing the actions of all parts of an organization in line with the organization's objectives.
+**Backlog**: A visible list of (often prioritized) uncompleted work items (drivers) that need to be addressed.
 **Chosen Values**: A set of principles a group (or an organization) has chosen to collectively adopt to guide their behavior in the context of their collaboration.
 **Circle**: An equivalent, semi-autonomous and self-governing group of people collaborating to account for a domain.
-**Complexity**: An environment where unknowns are unknown, cause and effect can only be understood in retrospect, and actions lead to unpredictable changes, from which instructive patterns may be observed.
+**Complexity**: An environment where unknowns are unknown, cause and effect can only be understood in retrospect, and actions lead to unpredictable changes.
 [Snowden and Boone]
 **Concern**: An opinion that doing something might impede – or miss an opportunity to improve – flow of value to an organizational driver.
 **Consent**: Do things in the absence of reasons not to.
 **Continuous Improvement**: Change incrementally to accommodate steady empirical learning.